JetBrains/teamcity-documentation/topics/hashicorp-vault.md

 ### Update Legacy Parameters

-If you already used the TeamCity Vault plugin before the 2023.11 version, you might have legacy parameters that store paths to Vault secrets directly in their parameter values (in the `%\vault:PATH!/KEY%` format).
+If you already used the TeamCity Vault plugin before the 2023.11 version, you might have legacy parameters that store paths to Vault secrets directly in their parameter values (in the `%vault:PATH!/KEY%` format).
+{interpolate-variables="false"}

 Compared to these legacy parameters, new "remote parameters" showcase the following advantages: